 The result was that Hamilton lapped everyone up to and including Raikkonen in fourth, finishing 1m08.6s ahead of second-placed Heidfeld's BMW Sauber.

 "There's every chance that his seventh GP win could stand as his best," said Edd Straw in Autosport.
-Forty-three victories on our view hadn't changed and with another thirty-four wins added to Hamilton's tally that view remains the same.
+Ninety-three victories on our view hadn't changed.

 The ones that got away